waander3/NolanEnlow/README.md

 - `style.css` - Styling and animations
 - `script.js` - Wheel logic and rigged spin functionality
 - `server.py` - Simple Python HTTP server to run the app

+# Development

+Written and developed for Nolan Enlow on behalf of NolanEnlowEnterprises LLC